maifeng/Rename-Academic-PDF/README.md

 # Rename Academic PDF Files

-Tired of PDFs of academic papers with names like `hhaf081.pdf` or `1-s2.0-S0377221718308774-main.pdf`?
-This tool automatically renames academic PDFs to meaningful filenames using metadata from scholarly databases.
-For example:
+Tired of PDFs with cryptic names like `hhaf081.pdf` or `1-s2.0-S0377221718308774-main.pdf`?

+**rename-academic-pdf** automatically renames your academic papers to clean, meaningful filenames:

 ```
-rename-academic-pdf hhaf081.pdf

-hhaf081.pdf → LiMaiShenYangZhang2025-Dissecting Corporate Culture Using Generative AI-RFS.pdf
+paper.pdf  →  SmithJones2024-Deep Learning for Climate Prediction-Nature.pdf
 ```

-The tool extracts DOIs, arXiv IDs, or paper titles from the PDF, queries multiple academic APIs (CrossRef, OpenAlex, Semantic Scholar, arXiv, PubMed, and more), and generates clean, consistent filenames with author names, publication year, title, and journal abbreviation.
+### Why use this tool?

+- 📄 **Smart renaming** — Extracts metadata from DOI, arXiv, or paper content
+- 📚 **BibTeX export** — Automatically build your bibliography file
+- 📝 **Markdown conversion** — Convert PDFs to markdown for AI/LLM workflows
+- 🔄 **Batch processing** — Rename hundreds of papers with one command
+- 🌐 **7+ academic APIs** — CrossRef, OpenAlex, Semantic Scholar, arXiv, PubMed, and more
+- ⚡ **No API key required** — Works out of the box

 ## Quick Start